College Credit for EFL

 Fee: $204 (fee payable through the FTE/UCCS online portal; do not send payment to the FTE)

 Transcripts: Available from UCCS after grade posted to your account.
 Order at http://www.uccs.edu/lases/fte.html.
 Pull down the “Student Resources” tab in the top menu bar.

 - Read a supplemental text (approx. 200 page paperback), and take an online test over the book.
 (Mastery test score = 75%)

 - The Economics of Public Issues is a very accessible reader, intended for introductory level college economics courses, but also used in many high school classrooms.
 It includes about 30 short, 4-6 page chapters, in which basic economic reasoning is used to explain contemporary mysteries of human behavior.
-For more information about The Economics of Public Issues visit http://www.pearsonhighered.com/educator/product/Economics-of-Public-Issues-The/9780133022933.page
+For more information about The Economics of Public Issues visit the publishers website.

 - Attendance and participation in all scheduled activities during EFL program week, and score 75% on EFL post-test.

-- To enroll in Economics 1310, go to the FTE/UCCS portal at http://www.uccs.edu/lases/fte.html.
-Scroll through the course listings until you find the Economics for Leaders listing for the site you will attend.
+- To enroll in Economics 1320, go to the FTE/UCCS portal at http://www.uccs.edu/lases/fte.html.
+Choose Economics for Leaders (Student Program) from the course listing.
 (Course listings available in the Spring.
 Registration opens in May.)

 - Download the registration directions and follow the steps listed in the downloaded document.
 Note that this is a several step process which may take a week to 10 days; you must first apply to and be accepted by the UCCS Extended Studies program.
 The pdf download gives step-by-step instructions.
 Follow them carefully.
-NOTE the registration deadline.
+NOTE the registration deadline of July 28.
 Registration must be complete (not just started) by the UCCS deadline.
 Give yourself plenty of time.